-- In December 2016, following the acquisition of Debiensko, Prairie applied to the Ministry of Environment to amend the 50-year Debiensko mining concession to extend the time stipulated in the mining concession for first production of coal from 2018 to 2025.
-In January 2019, Prairie received a final "second instance" decision from the Ministry of Environment that has denied the amendment application. - Prairie will strongly defend its position and continue to take relevant actions to pursue its legal rights regarding the Debiensko concession, including filing an appeal.
+- In December 2016, following the acquisition of Debiensko, Prairie applied to the Ministry of Environment ("MoE") to amend the 50-year Debiensko mining concession to extend the time stipulated in the mining concession for first production of coal from 2018 to 2025.
+In January 2019, Prairie received a final "second instance" decision from the MoE that has denied the amendment application which the Company believes is fundamentally flawed, fails to comply with Polish, EU and international law, and demonstrates yet further evidence of the discriminatory treatment faced by Prairie as a foreign investor in Poland. - The 50-year Debiensko mining concession remains in place and Prairie will strongly defend its position and continue to take all relevant actions to pursue its legal rights regarding the Debiensko concession amendment, which includes an appeal that has been filed with Poland's Administrative Court.